sourcefuse/telemed-app-ui/skeleton/README.md

 | npm run lint:fix | Fix all auto-fixable lint errors                                                           |
 | npm run format   | Format all files using prettier                                                            |

-## Deploy

-You can use the cdk contained in the project to deploy your web app.
-Just build you app using build script `npm run build` and follow along the steps mentioned in the README [here](./cdk/README.md)

 ## Our Other Projects Worth Checking Out